DRuggeri/OSSClass/syllabus.md

   * Forums

 ### Tues Mar 21
+* Paper 2 (The Best Open Source License is...) is due

 ### Thurs Mar 23
 * Guest Speaker: [Chris Kampmeier](https://www.linkedin.com/in/ckampmeier), Mastercard - What is Innersourcing and why we want it